 Listen, let's go back to what we know now.

-As of now, we know the bulk of information in the four FISA applications.
+As of now, we know the bulk of information in the four FISA applications, the bulk of it, was the unverifiable dossier that Hillary paid for.

-We don't know that because we know we do know that because excuse me, we have numerous congressional committees.
+No, we do know that because we have numerous congressional committees.

-The we have not seen those Pfizer epics.
+We have not seen those Pfizer applications.

-Okay, but they didn't wait for those applications.
+Okay, but they did.

 They did.

-So the bulk of information we have numerous independent sources saying the bulk of that application was the bought and paid for Russian dossier that we now know is unverifiable.
+So the bulk of information, we have numerous independent sources saying the bulk of that application was the bought and paid for Russian dossier that we now know is unverifiable.

-But he went and presented it before the court and signed his name on it and and verified that it's true.
+But he went and presented it before the court and signed his name on it and verified that it's true.

 He told the court it is all true.